 No. Hate is a strong word in this context [grin].
 When I don’t like something or a sentence I change it until I feel it’s right.

 Historical fiction no doubt.
-And then action, adventure, crime, thriller, mystery and sensual romance.
+And then action, adventure, mystery and travelogues.

 Write write write.
 From dusk till dawn.
 My daily job is also writing for clients and corporates so I’m constantly in front of my laptop and my schedule doesn’t really change at all.
 I don’t think I would function well if I have to go to an office every day.
 We waste lot of time on the road, time in which people could be more productive and deliver better work.
 I’m lucky I guess to work from home with no stress at all.
 I make time for physical training every morning, and I walk a lot to keep my brain free from cobwebs.